Tamara Belt, Landscape Committee Chair

 Before earning her degree in landscape design, Tamara was an environmental economist at the World Bank and the Inter-American Development Bank for over ten years, where she focused on projects in the environmental sector.
 She earned her Ph.D. in economics from the London School of Economics.

 A native Spanish speaker and half-Colombian, Tamara also previously served as PTA co-chair at the Oyster-Adams Bilingual School.
-Tamara is married to Sean Greene, and they live in Woodley Park with their three children.
-She is delighted to be able to support the restoration of this neighborhood treasure.
+Tamara is married to Sean Greene, and they live in Woodley Park with their children.
+She is delighted to be able to support the restoration of this treasured woodland garden.

 Jennifer Packard, Volunteer Photographer